Francis Ford (actor)

 Francis Ford (born Francis Joseph Feeney; August 14, 1881 – September 5, 1953) was an American film actor, writer and director.
 He was the mentor and elder brother of film director John Ford.
+As an actor, director and producer, he was one of the first filmmakers in Hollywood.

-He also appeared in many of the latter's movies, including Young Mr. Lincoln (1939) and The Quiet Man (1952).
+He also appeared in many of his brother John's movies as a character actor, including The Informer (1935), Young Mr. Lincoln (1939), and The Quiet Man (1952).
+He gave a memorable performance as one of the men who is lynched in The Ox-Bow Incident.

 Biography

-Ford was born in Portland, Maine.
-He was the son of John Augustine Feeney, who was born in the village of Spiddal, County Galway, Ireland, on June 15, 1854.
-His mother was Barbara "Abbey" Curran.
+He was born Francis Joseph Feeney in Portland, Maine on August 14, 1881, the son of John Augustine Feeney and Barbara "Abbey" Curran.
+An Irish immigrant, John Feeney was born in the village of Spiddal, County Galway, Ireland, on June 15, 1854.
 By 1878, John had moved to Portland, Maine, and opened a saloon, at 42 Center Street, that used a false front to pose as grocery store.
 John opened four others in following years.

-After service in the United States Army in the Spanish–American War (In Pappy: The Life of John Ford, Dan Ford wrote about Francis Ford and the war, "The Army soon discovered that he was only fifteen and sent him home."), Francis left home.
-He drifted into the film business in New York City, working for David Horsley, Al Christie and the Star Film Company's San Antonio operation under Gaston Méliès.
-He adopted the name Ford from the automobile.
-From San Antonio, Francis began his Hollywood career working for Thomas H. Ince at Ince's Bison studio, directing and appearing in westerns.